-Since you had an operation, your need for pain medication might be greater and so we will probably prescribe something for you at the time of discharge from the hospital.
+Since you have had an operation, your need for pain medication might be greater and so we will probably prescribe something for you at the time of discharge from the hospital.
 The only activity you should be doing at home the first week is taking care of yourself and your baby.
-Avoid any housework or exercising.
+Avoid any housework or exercise.

 Keep the incision clean with soap and water.
 No bandage is necessary unless the incision is draining.
 Do not rub on the incision after showering, just pat it dry.
 If the incision appears swollen or red or is draining, please let us know.
+You can wear a belly band or postpartum support underwear if that is comfortable.
+After one week you can use a silicone scar barrier.

 We should see you in the office one week after discharge from the hospital for an incision check.
-The second week, you may increase your activity to include walking outside and maybe some light housework.
+The second week, you may increase your activity to include walking outside.
 No heavy lifting, pushing, or pulling.
-A good thing to remember during this time period is to know what is too much, for example: if it hurts - don't do it.
+A good thing to remember during this time is to know what too much is, for example: if it hurts - don't do it.
 When you get tired - stop and rest.
 Driving is permissible in the third week with the special considerations as outlined above.
 As with a vaginal delivery, lots of rest and drinking lots of fluids are extremely important, even more so.
 Your energy level will gradually increase week by week and by the fourth week you should be back to your normal routine.
-All the other guidelines for activity are the same as allowed for a vaginal delivery.
+All the other guidelines for activity are the same as allowed for vaginal delivery.
 Good Luck!